 - Consider avoiding: jeans (although in many situations, dark jeans and a shirt that is tucked in are acceptable to wear)

 Basic Funeral Outfit Ideas for Men

-- Dress suit with tie
+- Dress attire including a tie

-- Any of the above with blazer
+- Any of the aforementioned options with a blazer

 Things to Consider

 It is always a good idea to bring a jacket with you as it can often get cold at the venue, and you can use pockets to keep tissues at the ready without digging into your handbag and missing part of the service.
 It is also a good idea to bring a blanket with you as it can often be cold at the venue.

 Because there will likely be some walking involved throughout the day, be sure to wear a pair of shoes that are both visible and comfortable.
 This does not mean your favourite pair of sneakers or a pair of cute sandals with straps; rather, your best bet is a pair of heels with a round or pointed toe, or even a pair of stylish flats.
 And if you think there's a chance you'll be walking on grass, you should probably leave your stilettos at home.
 Grieving the loss of a loved one?
 Peter Tziotzis Orthodox Funerals offers cremation services for those who wish to have their loved ones remains disposed in a respectful and dignified manner.